Anirban-Math/anirbanbhaduri.github.io/index.md

 "The true laboratory is the mind, where behind illusions we uncover the laws of truth."--- Acharya Jagadish Chandra Bose.

 Hello!
 I am Anirban Bhaduri.
-I received my Ph.D. in mathematics at University of South Carolina in 2026 under the supervision of [Matthew Ballard](https://www.matthewrobertballard.com/).
+I am a Visiting Assistant Professor of Mathematics at [University of Cincinnati](https://www.artsci.uc.edu/natural-sciences/math/faculty-staff-students.html#VisitingFaculty), Ohio.
+I received my Ph.D. in mathematics at [University of South Carolina](https://sc.edu/study/colleges_schools/artsandsciences/mathematics/index.php) in 2026 under the supervision of [Matthew Ballard](https://www.matthewrobertballard.com/).
 Before this, I obtained my B.Sc.
 Honours and M.Sc. degree from University of Calcutta.
 Here is my [C.V.](assets/img/CV_Anirban_Bhaduri.pdf).

 My research focuses are algebraic geometry, representation theory and noncommutative algebras .
 I am interested in questions that relate to:
 - Representation theory of quivers and path algebras;